harshpsi9194/Frequenlty-used-snippets/README.md

 # Frequently used codes
-This repo contains codes to frequently used algorithms and code blocks,used extensively in competative programming.
+This repo contains codes to frequently used code snippets for algorithms and some other code blocks which are used extensively in competative programming.